|

 I still feel a bit cheated with Ollie.
 If only his original vets had

-treated his anaemia and other health issues back in 2007.
-If only he had
+treated his anaemia and other health issues the year before he came to

 never got so thin with the undiagnosed hyperactive thyroid, which needed